On the shape of an axisymmetric meniscus rising from a static liquid pool: Convergent Resummation

+Convergence of the power series solution~(\ref{eq:ConvPowerSeries_ODETransformed}) may be improved by incorporating the asymptotic behavior of the solution for $\Bar{h}(\Tilde{r})$ as $\Tilde{r} \to \infty$.
+We note that the power series solution~(\ref{eq:DivPowerSeries}) implicitly matches the correct asymptotic behavior as $\tilde{r}\rightarrow0$, and thus efficiently represents the solution near the cylinder wall.
 To guide the form of a convergent resummation of~(\ref{eq:DivPowerSeries}), the asymptotic behavior of $\bar{h}$ as $\tilde{r}\rightarrow \infty$ is first determined.
-By neglecting terms in~(\ref{eq:RearrangedODE}) that are quadratic or higher in $\bar{h}'$ and rearranging, we obtain
+The height constraint~(\ref{eq:TransformedStaticPoolBC}) necessarily implies that $\Bar{h}' \to 0$ as $\Tilde{r} \to \infty$.
+Thus, using the method of dominant balance on~(\ref{eq:RearrangedODE}) we neglect terms that are quadratic or higher in $\bar{h}'$ and obtain